the-supernova/MiniGames1-Catch/README.md

 * Game ends when you miss a ball
 * To play again, press f5 or just refresh the page
 * Enjoy!

+P.S- This game is void of good design and colors because my sole motive of making it was to learn and implement quickly.